Ferrari/now-get-oauth/README.md

 ## now-get-oauth

-Sometimes you want to develop but need pass service OAuth to get its access token.
-It's a easy app for you to make it easily.
+Sometimes you want pass OAuth to get its access token for development.
+It's a simple app for you to make it easily.

 ## HowTo